 How to get to Hindmarsh lookout?

+Starting point of the hike is at Hindmarsh lookout and that is accessible only by car.
 The distance between Sydney Central Business District (CBD) and Hindmarsh lookout is about 150 kilometres and it takes just about 2 hours to drive from Sydney.

 - There are toll roads.